 Today we’d like to show you Rebelle closer and present the most interesting features of this upcoming watercolor and acrylic painting tool.
 No matter if you are a traditional artist or digital art geek, we believe that Rebelle has something to offer to everyone.

 The insane mathematics and physics running behind were created by Peter Blaškovič with the great help of Michal Fapšo.
 Rebelle’s watercolor simulation is based on real-world color mixing, blending, moistening and drying.
 It has been in development with interruptions for a couple of years and today we‘ve got the most realistic outcome possible on digital media.
-It would not be possible to use this technology widespread a couple of years ago.
+It would not be possible to use this technology widely a couple of years ago.

 From the first run of Rebelle, you will practically know how to use it right away with its tiny learning curve.
 We want to keep it as simple as possible with all the powerful tools every artist needs.
 We don’t want to have hundreds of buttons and sliders to set before you start painting, because when you paint on a real canvas, you just wet your brush, load the color and paint.
-Rebelle was born not to substitute the traditional painting, but to give artists the tools, that are not possible in the real world, in the most natural way.
+Rebelle was born not to substitute traditional painting, but to give artists the tools, that are not possible in the real world, in the most natural way.

 Artists usually don’t use a lot of tools and hundreds of brushes, so we cleared the user interface and focused on the most important tools artists use.

 Brush Tool – It’s the basic tool every paint application has.
-In Rebelle you can choose brushes with different bristles, select the size, add the water and set the amount of color loaded to brush so the paint could be thicker.
+In Rebelle you can choose brushes with different bristles, select the size, add the water and set the amount of color loaded to the brush so the paint could be thicker.
 Adding Water to painting is another technique transposed from the world of traditional painters.
 With more water, the color will spread faster on the layer and wet colors are mixed.
 You can use different watercolor techniques to get various effects.